 An Exclusive or EX Raid is a special sort of Raid you can only participate in by invitation.
 Invitations are given to players who battle at EX eligible Gyms during a time of high traffic with some small bit of luck on top.
 Otherwise, invitations can be shared between Ultra and Best Friends.
 If you have a high-level friend who gets one, they can invite you to the EX Raid as well.
 The last EX Raid Boss was Regigigas, the leader of the Regi Titans Trio; however, Niantic has currently suspended EX Raids in the interests of public health concerns.

 Prior to Mega Raids being released, Pokémon Go had two other Raid types: Four Star Raids and Two Star Raids.
 Four Star Raids were combined with Three Star Raids, while Two Star Raids were combined with One Star Raids.
-The difficulty remained the same while increasing the rewards, making all of these battles more accessible.
+The difficulty remained at Three and One Star levels, while increasing the rewards, making all of these battles more accessible.

 Do you have any questions about which Pokémon are in Raids right now?
 Is there a Pokémon you're hoping will come to the line up next?
-Drop us a comment below, and be sure to check guide on how to fix iPhone battery life problems so your phone has plenty of juice for all these raids!
+Drop us a comment below, and be sure to check guide our Complete Pokédex, to be sure you're well equipped for your Pokémon journey!